YumaYX/rubydemodoc/input/heredoc/plain_text.md

-This Ruby code snippet demonstrates a simple string literal.
-It defines a string variable named `string` that contains the text "string".
-The `<<~'EOL'` syntax is a shorthand way to define a multiline string, making it easier to include newline characters within the string itself.
+This Ruby code snippet demonstrates how to assign a string to a variable named `doc` using a heredoc.
+A heredoc allows you to define a multi-line string literal.
+In this case, the string "string" is assigned to the variable `doc`, and the heredoc syntax `<<~'EOL'` indicates that the string will be treated as a single string literal until it encounters the delimiter "EOL".
+The code effectively creates a string variable containing the text "string".